Farmington Bank Community Foundation awarded $206,500 in grants to support access to food, shelter, and other basic human needs.

 Friendship Service Center, Inc.- For the Tomasso Community Kitchen which fees the FSC Shelter and Transitional Living participants, as well as hundreds of New Britain community members.

-Gifts of Love, Inc.- For basic human needs items for individuals and families in the Greater Hartford area experiencing a short-term financial crisis so they can return to self-sufficiency.
+Gifts of Love, Inc.- For basic human needs items for individuals and families in the Greater Hartford area experiencing a short-term financial crisis so they can return to self-sufficiency, as well as additional capital funding towards renovation of the pantry for the Backpack Program.

 Grace Baptist Church- For the Grace Pantry serving families in Bristol and the local surrounding towns including ‘door-to-door’ food delivery and distribution of food to 60 senior and disabled residents at the Bonnie Acres community.